brylevkirill/notes/Knowledge Representation and Reasoning.md

 ----

-  "Humans have the capacity to draw commonsense inferences: things that are likely but not certain to hold based on established discourse and are rarely stated explicitly."
-  "A program has common sense if it automatically deduces for itself a sufficiently wide class of immediate consequences of anything it is told and what it already knows."
+  "Humans have the capacity to draw commonsense inferences: things that are likely but not certain to hold based on established discourse and are rarely stated explicitly.
+A program has common sense if it automatically deduces for itself a sufficiently wide class of immediate consequences of anything it is told and what it already knows."

   "Requirement of common-sense knowledge in language understanding has been long-cited.
 This knowledge is viewed as a key component in filling in the gaps between the telegraphic style of natural language statements: we are able to convey considerable information in a relatively sparse channel, presumably owing to a partially shared model at the start of any discourse.
 Common-sense inference - inferences based on common-sense knowledge - is possibilistic: things everyone more or less would expect to hold in a given context, but without always the strength of logical entailment."

-  "Owing to human reporting bias, deriving the knowledge needed to perform these inferences exclusively from corpora has led to results most accurately considered models of language, rather than of the world.
+  "Deriving the knowledge needed to perform these inferences exclusively from corpora has led to results most accurately considered models of language, rather than of the world.
 Facts such that a person walking into a room is very likely to be regularly blinking and breathing are not often explicitly stated, so their real-world likelihoods do not align to language model probabilities.
 We would like a system capable of reading a sentence describing some situation, such as found in a newspaper, and be able to infer how likely other statements hold of that situation, in the real world.
 This as compared to, e.g., knowing the likelihood of the next observed sentence in that newspaper article."

-  "To achieve human-level performance in domains such as natural language processing, vision, and robotics, basic knowledge of the commonsense world - time, space, physical interactions, people, and so on - will be necessary."

-  "A well-known example from Terry Winograd is the pair of sentences "The city council refused the demonstrators a permit because they feared violence," vs "... because they advocated violence."
-To determine that "they" in the first sentence refers to the council if the verb is "feared," but refers to the demonstrators if the verb is "advocated" demands knowledge about the characteristic relations of city councils and demonstrators to violence; no purely linguistic clue suffices."